mathjax/MathJax-docs/server/preload.rst

 synchronously from there.

-Since SRE uses ``require()`` to load its dependencies when it is used in `node`, we include the :file:`components/require.mjs` file to make that available from our ES module.
+Since SRE uses ``require()`` to load its dependencies when it is used in node, we include the :file:`components/require.mjs` file to make that available from our ES module.

 Lines 7 through 13 are the import commands needed to load SRE and other needed modules.

+Lines 47 through 68 define a function that adds a speech string to the root node of the internal MathML tree, and then adds a ``renderAction`` to the document options that performs the :meth:`addSpeech()` action.
+The ``aria-label`` attribute will be included in the DOM elements generated by MathJax later in the conversion step.

-Lines 48 through 52 give the asynchronous code that must be used to get SRE up and running before typesetting can be done synchronously.
+Lines 70 through 75 give the asynchronous code that must be used to get SRE up and running before typesetting can be done synchronously.
-This waits for SRE to set itself up, passing it the directory where its map files are found, does the MathJax startup function, and then performs one asynchronous conversion, which allows SRE to initializes some internal structures.
-Without this last step, the first expression that is typeset would require asynchronous handling (it would throw a `MathJax retry` error).
+This waits for SRE to set itself up, passing it the locale and modality needed for the languge specified as the second command-line argument to this script, then waits for SRE to be ready before startup up MathJax.

 You may need to use ``npm`` or ``pnpm`` to install the ``speech-rule-engine`` npm module, if it isn't already installed.

 .. code-block:: javascript
    :linenos:
-   :emphasize-lines: 7-13, 47-54
+   :emphasize-lines: 7-13, 47-68, 70-75

    import {MathJax} from '@mathjax/src/js/components/global.js';
    import {insert} from '@mathjax/src/js/util/Options.js';